-The dietitians at Paarl Dietitians recognise that everyone is different and what is suitable for one person may not be suitable for the next.
+Paarl Dietitians recognise that everyone is different and what is suitable for one person may not be suitable for the next.
 Each person has their own preferences, goals and lifestyles and there is no ‘blueprint’ diet that will work for everyone since we react differently to the manipulation of our diets.
 Therefore, each consultation includes an individual assessment of an individual’s specific dietary, lifestyle and nutritional needs.
 This includes sending each person for blood and/or genetic tests to determine any imbalances or deficiencies present and identify any predispositions to certain types of illnesses in your family.
 Dietitians spend time with each of their clients which enables her to develop personalised meal plans and to provide advice that best suit each person’s own needs and preferences.

 The initial consultation is usually a hour long.
 During this appointment the dietitian completes a comprehensive nutritional assessment including the following components:

-• Anthropometric assessment: measurement of height, weight, waist circumference, which are interpreted and compared to international standards recommended for the maintenance of health
+• Anthropometric assessment: Measurement of height, weight, waist circumference, which are interpreted and compared to international standards recommended for the maintenance of health

-• Biochemical assessment: the dietitian will consult any existing blood tests that have been performed.
-If there is a need for more tests, the
+• Biochemical assessment: The dietitian will consult any existing blood tests that have been performed.
+If there is a need for more tests, the dietitian can order them

-• Diet history: a 24-hour food recall and food frequency questionnaire are used to assess dietary intake, food preferences, as well as lifestyle factors that need to be considered when compiling the meal plan.
+• Diet history: A 24-hour food recall and food frequency questionnaire are used to assess dietary intake, food preferences, as well as lifestyle factors that need to be considered when compiling the meal plan.

 Once the assessment is complete, nutrition education takes place.
 Nutrition-related concerns are discussed, any questions about conditions or symptoms are answered and an overview of the recommended nutrition principles and guidelines is provided.
 It is an interactive process and questions are encouraged for a deeper understanding and to correct any misconceptions.
-With the initial consultation you will receive individual advice and eating plan based onyour specific problem and will suit your lifestyle.
+With the initial consultation you will receive individual advice and eating plan based on your specific problem and will suit your lifestyle.
 Our dietitians are highly trained with regards to the use of nutritional supplements and will include the use of supplements or Neutraceuticals according to specific individual needs, taking into account pre-existing medical conditions and blood and/or genetic tests.